morgannash1/water_wells_project/README.md

 <img src="images/hand_pump_diagram.png" width="400">

-\
 [Photo from Manco Capac](https://commons.wikimedia.org/wiki/File:Hand_pump-en.svg)

 # Business Understanding:
 Tanzania is facing a water crisis due to many factors, some of them include climate change (droughts), higher demand for water due to increased population, and infrastructure and management issues (lack of funding for investment in proper infrastructure).
 Tanzania's water supply sytem has frequent water pump breakdowns which lead to frequent disruptions in water supply.
 Not having access to clean water means significant time and energy is spent on travelling to collect water, taking people away from work leading to subsequent socio-economic losses.
-Access to safe water and sanitation improves health and helps families protect themselves from illness and disease.
+Access to safe water and sanitation improves health and helps people protect themselves from illness and disease.
 The Government of Tanzania as well as certain Non-Government Organizations aim to mitigate the water crisis by strategically increasing investment in the maintenance and functionality of water wells across the country.
 ## Stakeholders:
 * Non Government Organizations (NGOs) focused on helping Tanzania gain clean water access
 * Government of Tanzania